kshakib22/second-brain/content/Programming/Web Dev/JS/0 - JavaScript.md

+This is my basic JS starting point.
+This page gives a general overview of JS and links to relevant topics to study further if needed.
 ## Working within a browser

 For chrome, use developer tools `->` sources.
 Then within submenu select Snippets.
-It will show `index.js `  on the left where we can add js scripts to see how it affects browser behavior.
+It will show `index.js `  on the left where we can add JS scripts to see how it affects browser behavior.
 Then press `⌘+Enter` to run.

 ## Quick Overview